 The installation files can be saved in a windows folder like c:/Downloads/ or ~/Downloads in Ubuntu Linux.
 The manual guide gives a more detailed account of the steps in setting up the OVB and VM.

-Install the OVB by double clicking on the downloaded file.
+the downloaded file.
 This will start the wizard as shown below.
-The various options will be according to preference(s).
+The various

 After the installation completes successfully, the Virtual Manager Window will appear.
 Click on New to create your VM.
 Give your machine a name.
 Choose your type to be Linux.
 Choose your version to be Ubuntu (64-bit).